-Confidentiality of the Academic and Professional Performance Review:
+CONFIDENTIALITY OF THE ACADEMIC AND PROFESSIONAL PERFORMANCE REVIEW

 All procedures related to the performance review must be carried out in a manner that protects the student’s right to privacy related to information about their academic records and performance.

 The student has the right to review all written information that is presented to the committee.